 Freudian Marketing

-Sigmund Freud’s theory states that customers’ decisions to purchase a certain product or not are determined through several unconscious needs.
-This means that touch, taste and smell are considered strong promoters that often cause an emotional action.
+Sigmund Freud’s theory states that several unconscious needs determine customers’ decisions to purchase a certain product.
+This means that touch, taste and smell are strong promoters that often cause an emotional action.

 However, this effect cannot be achieved through visuals alone.
 This is the main reason why promo products are very effective tools concerning this theory since the free items make customers experience using the product themselves.

-This is done through touch, taste and smell which are considered very controlling senses for generating memories.
+This is done through touch, taste and smell, considered very controlling senses for generating memories.

-As a result, the memories generated will produce an emotional response creating a connection to the product even though a choice has not been made yet on whether to purchase the product or not.
+As a result, the memories generated will produce an emotional response, creating a connection to the product even though a choice has not been made yet on whether to purchase the product.

 How to Use Promotional Products Online